-Timberland assets are guided by the Forest Asset Management Plan, which provides the tactical and strategic direction for timber management over a 5-10-year time horizon.
+Timberland assets are guided by the Forest Asset Management Plan, which provides the tactical and strategic direction for timber management over a 25-40-year time horizon with updates completed every five years.
 The Forest Asset Management Plan also provides a planning structure by which each supervisory area develops a specific localized plan.
 The Payette Lakes Forest Asset Management Plan, which was finalized in 2019, considered nine alternative strategies to explore the costs and benefits of various management approaches and limitations.
-The preferred management strategy for the Payette Lakes region focuses on reducing standing volume at a reasonable pace by implementing the following four strategies:
+The preferred management strategy for the Payette Lakes region focuses on reducing standing volume at a reasonable pace by implementing the following five strategies:

-- Reduction of large diameter volume - Reduction of over mature volume - Harvest volume levels with low risk of age class gaps and near future volume reduction - Allow increase in growth resulting in more resilient, healthy forests
+- Increasing harvest levels from 17 MMBF to 21 MMBF - Reduction of large diameter volume - Reduction of over mature volume - Harvest volume levels with low risk of age class gaps and near future volume reduction - Allow increase in growth resulting in more resilient, healthy forests